RAKIYOU/Designing-Neural-Networks-with-PyTorch/README.md

 ## Specific structure for each net ##
-net1: sample tradional net which only has 2 linear fully connected layer.
+net1: sample tradional net which only has 2 linear fully connected layers.
 ```
 net1(
   (relu): ReLU()